venomsecurity/venomsecurity/README.md

 </h2>

 I'm **Harsh Thakur** aka **[Venomsec](https://youtube.com/@venomsec)** , A **Hacker & Security Researcher**.
 I'm on my way to becoming a **Cybersecurity Specialists** or a **Bug hunter**. <br>
-**Technology** has always fascinated me, and I've immersed myself in the captivating world of cyber security.
-Malwares, Viruses, Bug hunting,I hope I will become a Cybersecurity Specialists then I can protect company assests and help community.
+**Technology** has always fascinated me, and I've immersed myself in the captivating world of Cyber Security, Malwares, Viruses, Bug hunting.I hope i will become a Cybersecurity Specialists then I can protect company assests and help community.

 <details>